Engaging with Schools and Young People

 Child learning about flooding in Calderdale

-Slow The Flow offers a range of free teaching resources for both primary and secondary schools.
-These resources, written by teachers and designed to fit within the KS2 and KS3 curriculum, aim to increase awareness of flooding, flood-related issues, and the use of Natural Flood Management as a mitigation strategy.
+Slow The Flow offers a collection of free teaching resources for both primary and secondary schools.
+These materials were created by experienced teachers and align with Key Stages 2 and 3.
+They are designed to raise awareness of flooding, its impacts, and how Natural Flood Management can help lower the risk.

-Thanks to support from the Community Foundation for Calderdale, these resources are available at no cost to schools in Calderdale and across the UK.
+Thanks to the Community Foundation for Calderdale, these resources are free for all schools in the UK.

 Back to the Top